miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed not working Blood Shot blood return when fighting Tzimisces.
 Harmonized Presence chances and adjusted description of Blood Boil.
 Edited history and occult item descriptions to display percentages.
+Cleared disciplines before many more cutscenes than in the original.

 Items:
 +Changed armor to absorb half aggravated damage and updated the info.
 +Made it possible to give redundant items to LaCroix and other NPCs.
 +Lowered Firearms book condition and swapped some researchable books.
 +Added unused models to three books, a script, a report and a data CD.
-+Set eight occult powerups to unknown unless Research stat is met.
++Set eight occult powerups to unknown unless a Research stat is met.
 +Made Strauss give Fae Charm and Isaac Pearl or money when in basic.
++Modified Ocean House diary and Lily's photo textures to fit text.
 Modified placeholder names of four upgrade books and lowered a value.
 Removed some keys after use and fixed some item drop and sell flags.
 Fixed graphics of baton, VV photo, Megahurtz card and Gary's tapes.
+Made sarcophagus key and clothes not stashable and fixed drop sounds.
 Fixed the same-objects-in-inventory-and-containers-not-visible bug.
-Made sarcophagus key and clothes not stashable and fixed drop sounds.

 Weapons:
 +Made first person melee fighting possible, the files are in Extras.